mola/coding_guidelines/cmake/programming_guide.md

 > **Always** add header files to the `target_sources()` call.
 This is needed
 > because some IDE's will not show the header files otherwise.

+## Library Targets

+- When naming targets of libraries, **do not** start or end the name with `lib`.

+> On all platforms except *'Windows'*, a leading `lib` will be prefixed
+> automatically when constructing the actual library name to make it conform to
+> the platform's usual convention.
+If the target name already begins with `lib`,
+> the resultant file name would end up with the form `liblibsomething...`.
+This
+> is often assumed to be a mistake and by all means bad practice.

+- **Try to avoid** specifying the `STATIC` or `SHARED` keyword for a library until it is known to be needed.

+> Avoiding it allows greater flexibility in choosing between static or dynamic
+> libraries as an overall project-wide strategy.
+The `BUILD_SHARED_LIBS`
+> variable can be used to change the default (`STATIC`) in one place instead of
+> having to modify every call to `add_library()`.

 # Functions And Macros